chrisalexander55/ecmascript-sass-webpack-starter/README.md

 ## Overview

 This is a starter/boilerplate project for a web application requiring ECMAScript (6/7), Webpack (3.X) and Sass - optionally served from a lightly configured Docker container.
-The project is particularly helpful for craftsmen/craftswomen demanding more control of their frontend stack and tired of the growing complexity of today's Franken-frameworks.
+The project is particularly helpful for craftsmen/craftswomen demanding more control of their frontend stack and tired of the growing bloat and complexity of today's Franken-frameworks.

 > This repository is inspired from [micooz/es6-webpack2-starter](https://github.com/micooz/es6-webpack2-starter).

 ## Features

-The project supports the following features:
+The project supports the following "out-of-box" features:

-* Multiple SPA pages
+* Multi-Page SPAs
 * EcmaScript (Babel and ESLint)
+* SASS (4.X, linting)
 * Webpack (3.X, dashboard, dev-server)
 * Google Lighthouse (performance/best-practice profiling)
 * Progressive Web Application (PWA) compliance